rafarm/EurosDetector/README.md

 This project has been developed by students of ICT course of **IES Gilabert de Centelles** (Nules) with the help of professor **Rafa Rubio**.
 It is therefore an educational non-profit project.

-Students who have participated in this project are:
+Students who have participated in this project:

 - Mario Arnau
 - Monsef Blouz